apinanyogaratnam/cachier-service/README.md

 TODO: add cli to manage cache like redis-cli
 TODO: cron job to delete expired cache?
 TODO: support queries with keys with quotes
--->
+TODO: raise errors everywhere in package where applicable, ex. if key is NoneType -->

 <!-- ## Table of Contents